MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Archive/Compress-Archive.md

 Notice that the file name extension .zip was not added to the value of the **DestinationPath** parameter.
 PowerShell appends the .zip extension to the file name automatically.
-The specified compression level is Fastest, which might result in a larger output file, but compresses a large number of files faster.
+The specified compression level is **Fastest**, which might result in a larger output file, but compresses a large number of files faster.

 ### Example 4: Update an existing archive file